 For families, Lille boasts an abundance of beautiful parks and gardens to explore and admire at your leisure.
 There’s the Botanical Gardens and Greenhouse, The Vauban Garden and the most popular of them all, the Citadel Park and Zoo which is free and houses around 400 animals from monkeys, zebras and panthers to rare and exotic birds.

 Lille is also home to a young, cool population of students and young professionals, helping the city stay lively and varied both day and night.
 This likely helped it claim the Capital of Culture title.

 Where to stay in Lille

-As a large city, Lille has plenty of places to stay, whether you are looking for a luxury hotel or a budget hostel.
-Our accommodation partner, booking.com has a full range.
+As a large city, there's a wide choice of Lille hotels, whether you are looking for luxury or a budget hostel.
+Our accommodation partner, booking.com has a full range to choose from.

 Prices are subject to availability.
 Credit card & telephone booking fees apply.
 Terms & Conditions apply.

 It’s always a proud moment when you’re recognised for your good work, we’re honoured to have been named as ‘World’s Leading Ferry Operator’ in the 2014 World Travel Awards.
 We've won this award for 4 years running.